16 Christmas trends for 2022

 8. Christmas 2022 trend: Subscription boxes

 On the subject of subscription boxes, rather like advent calendars, we are truly spoilt for choice with kits available for gardeners, artists, coffee lovers and spice fanatics.
-Check out our favourite craft subscription boxes article for a complete list of crafty options and our round-up of the best stationery subscription boxes.
+We recommend Craftiosity craft subscription boxes (pictured below) – available on Not on the High Street – for a regular dose of soothing craft therapy through the post.
+For more ideas, check out our favourite craft subscription boxes article for a complete list of crafty options and our round-up of the best stationery subscription boxes.

 9. Christmas 2022 trend: Personalise

 We never get bored of personalised gifts, from a photo book to an engraved whisky flask, and the options grow each year.
-For grown ups, look up The Book of Everyone, a personally generated book of data and graphics based on your recipient’s date of birth.
-We love this idea from The International Elf Service, of a series of beautifully illustrated and named letters to give to little ones in the run-up to Christmas, inspiring them with stories from The North Pole.
+For grown ups, you can find ideas for almost anyone in the family in the personalised gifts section of Not on the High Street.
+We also love The Book of Everyone, a personally generated book of data and graphics based on your recipient’s date of birth.
+We also like this idea from The International Elf Service, of a series of beautifully illustrated and named letters to give to little ones in the run-up to Christmas, inspiring them with stories from The North Pole.

 10. Christmas 2022 trend: house plants